Ashok0/EnderalVREssentials/README.md

 Note that many DynDOLOD guides on the Web are heavily outdated or are not relevant for patching Enderal VR.
 While DynDOLOD is a dynamic patch and thus a bit more complicated to setup versus standard mods, the processs is fairly quick once you understand the general workflow.
 The following steps outline everything necessary to setup DynDOLOD with Enderal VR.

 #### Quickstart Guide
+1. Install the following prerequisite mods: SKSE VR, PapyrusUtil VR, DynDOLOD Resources SE 3.0
-1. Finalize load order in Mod Organizer 2.
+2. Finalize load order in Mod Organizer 2.
-2. Install a terrain LOD mod and place it after other Skyrim SE texture mods.
+3. Install a terrain LOD mod and place it after other Skyrim SE texture mods.
 	* [Tamrielic Textures Terrain LOD](https://www.nexusmods.com/skyrimspecialedition/mods/39563?tab=files) works very well.
-3. Use xLODGen to generate terrain LOD meshes and textures into a dedicated output folder and then install as a mod.
+4. Use xLODGen to generate terrain LOD meshes and textures into a dedicated output folder and then install as a mod.
-4. Use TexGen to generate object LOD textures and tree/grass LOD billboards into a dedicated output folder and then install as a mod.
+5. Use TexGen to generate object LOD textures and tree/grass LOD billboards into a dedicated output folder and then install as a mod.
-5. Remove .esm files from any LOD terrain mods.
+6. Remove .esm files from any LOD terrain mods.
 If these are not removed before running DynDOLOD, you may experience worldspace issues with Enderal VR.
-6. Use DynDOLOD to generate object LOD (includes grass LOD if enabled), tree and optional dynamic LOD into a dedicated output folder and then install as a mod.
+7. Use DynDOLOD to generate object LOD (includes grass LOD if enabled), tree and optional dynamic LOD into a dedicated output folder and then install as a mod.
-7. Use xLODGen to generate Occlusion.esp into a dedicated output folder and then install as a mod. (optional)
+8. Use xLODGen to generate Occlusion.esp into a dedicated output folder and then install as a mod. (optional)

 #### xLODGen/TexGen/DynDOLOD Configuration